Red, sore eyes? You might have dry eye syndrome

 We can take a look

-If you’re unsure if you have dry eye syndrome and want to book an eye test to find out, or simply want to try eye drops, contact your eye care experts at Leightons.
+If you’re unsure if you have dry eye syndrome and want to book an eye test to find out, or simply want to try eye drops, just speak to your local eye care experts at Leightons.